shijl0925/go-gerrit/README.md

 ## Usage

-Use `gerrit.NewClient` to create a new client.
+Use `gerrit.NewClient` to create a new Gerrit client.
 It needs a Gerrit baseUrl and username / password, and optionally accepts an existing `*http.Client`.

 After creating the client, create a new request from one of the endpoint-specific packages, i.e.